jzumsteg/zumstegs-blog/_posts/2023-06-07-autrefois.md

 	<img src="{{ "autrefois/IMG_5613.jpg" | prepend: site.imageurl | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>Perfect!</em></figcaption>
 </figure>
 And the big surprise: we had to have a little rosé with lunch because that's what we do.
 The restaurant offered a <em>pichet</em> of wine&mdash;half a liter, 2/3rds of a bottle&mdash;for about $6.50.
 Yes, $6.50 and it was fine.
-That was such a bargain that we had a second <em>pichet</em>.
+It was such a bargain that we had a second <em>pichet</em>.
 I wanted to know if we could buy some at that price to take some home with us.

 A great start to our museum visit...